 There’s some really great eating options and being that it is brand new, Universal have designed it really taking into account what people want from a water park, e.g there are healthier on the go options, you queue for your food at one window and pay for it somewhere different in order to try and reduce queuing time, plus there is lots of tables and chairs for you to get out of the sun a bit.

 One great thing about Volcano Bay is TapuTapu™- these are wristbands similar to Disney’s Magic Bands which allow you to tap a machine and save your place in the line, it will even vibrate to let you know it is time to go back to get on the ride.
 The TapuTapu™ also help turn on interactive little things throughout the park, for example you can tap them against a rock to start the jet streams- our girls thought this was really cool.
 Volcano Bay is definitely worth a visit, we would love to go back one day and try out more of the rides as we don’t think we even scratched the surface.
 In Orlando there is definitely never enough time- you could visit for a year and still never get bored.

 These are just some of the amazing things that you can do in Orlando.
 Check out my first two posts in this mini series to give you some more inspiration-

-NB: Thanks to Visit Orlando for supporting our holiday to Orlando.
+NB: Thanks to Visit Orlando for working with us on planning our holiday to Orlando, we have a great relationship with them from over the years.
 All words, photos, videos and opinions are entirely my own and they haven’t asked me to write about anything- all content has been decided by me.
-You can follow them over on twitter, instagram and Facebook, plus download their amazing app to help you plan your trip here.4
+For a couple of attractions (iFly and Volcano Bay) we were kindly given press tickets.
+You can follow Visit Orlando over on twitter, instagram and Facebook, plus download their amazing app to help you plan your trip here.7